aditikilledar/SecurityScanAPI/README.md

 "Error Handling: Retry failed GitHub API calls (2 attempts)."
 I have implemented it as 1 attempt and 1 reattempt.
 ```

+3. Assumes that each source file read from the GitHub repo doesn't contain duplicate CVEs

+4. Parses the json payloads assuming the fields are same across any future json payloads scanned.

+Note: This README was not AI-generated.
+Authored by me, Aditi Killedar, February 2025.

+My first full project in Golang, so this will always be special to me.